2021-2022 OCA BEST Show Rules

-1. Exhibitor Eligibility Only Ohio residents who are eight years old as of January 1, 2021 but are not older than 21 years of age as of January 1, 2021 are eligible to accumulate OCA BEST points.
-Anyone who has reached 22 years of age before 1/1/21 is ineligible.
+Only Ohio residents who are eight years old as of January 1, 2022 but are not older than 21 years of age as of January 1, 2022, are eligible to accumulate OCA BEST points.
+Anyone who has reached 22 years of age before 1/1/22 is ineligible.
+Out-of-state juniors who exhibit Buckeye Breeder Series (BBS) cattle are also eligible to participate in BEST and accumulate points, providing they meet all other eligibility requirements, including age, membership and Beef Quality Assurance (BQA) status.
+Out-of-state juniors are eligible to accumulate OCA BEST points on their BBS cattle only, not showmanship.
 To be eligible for the BEST program participants and their immediate family members must be in good financial standing with OCA.
 Good financial standing includes but is not limited to prior year’s unpaid accounts with OCA or any BEST sanctioned show or unpaid accounts resulting from a BEST rule violation.
 All prior unpaid accounts must be paid in full prior to making BEST nominations.
 BEST participants must continue to be in good financial standing with OCA and each BEST sanctioned show throughout the program year to be eligible to receive BEST awards and to be listed in the BEST final points.
 The BEST Committee reserves the right to place BEST participants on a cash only basis at all BEST sanctioned shows based upon past violations of this rule.

-3. OCA Membership – Rule Change for 2020-2021 To exhibit at a BEST sanctioned show, the exhibitor and/or their family must be current members of OCA.
+To exhibit at a BEST sanctioned show, the exhibitor and/or their family must be current members of OCA.
 This rule pertains to all exhibitors both in-state and out-of-state residents, BEST and non-BEST participants.
+The OCA membership for all out-of-state exhibitors must be paid at their first BEST show.
 The OCA membership must be in the name of the exhibitor’s immediate family.
-Immediate family is defined as a membership in the parents’ name or the membership has the same address of record as the exhibitor.
+Immediate family is defined as a membership in the parents’ name, or the membership has the same address of record as the exhibitor.
 For new OCA BEST participants, the OCA membership must be paid at the time the BEST nomination is made.
-For renewing OCA members, all BEST participants will be required to have a current year OCA membership paid in full by January 1, 2021 to remain in the program and to continue earning BEST points, and to be listed in the final point standings and be eligible for awards.
-A one-time annual $75 OCA family membership will be added to the first show entry fee for all show exhibitors when they enter a BEST sanctioned show through the online entry system.
+For renewing OCA members, all BEST participants will be required to have a current year OCA membership paid in full by January 1, 2022 to remain in the program and to continue earning BEST points, and to be listed in the final point standings and be eligible for awards.
+A one-time annual $75.00 OCA family membership will be added to the first show entry fee for all show exhibitors when they enter a BEST sanctioned show through the online entry system.
 If more than one junior within a family exhibits at a BEST sanctioned show, only one OCA membership is required.

 BEST show participants may provide breed registrations electronically at the time of check in.
 Although electronic papers are permitted, exhibitors are encouraged to have registration papers in hand at time of check in.
 All registrations meeting their breed association’s national junior show eligibility requirements will be accepted.
 No copies will be accepted.
 The animal’s registration must be in the name of the junior exhibitor who is exhibiting the animal.
 For BEST points, no family farm names will be permitted.
 At the first two (2) BEST sanctioned shows; AGR Holiday Classic and the Scarlet & Gray Midwest Showdown, BEST participants, who have not received their completed registrations, may still nominate their animals as a declared breed. (i.e. – if you have a Hereford steer and declare his breed at the AGR Holiday Classic, either a completed registration paper or electronic registration must be given to BEST officials at Scarlet & Gray Midwest Showdown) Proof of registration MUST be provided at the BEST sanctioned show immediately following the show where the animal’s breed was declared whether or not you exhibit cattle at the show.
 Failure to do so will result in the animal being dropped from the BEST point standings; additionally, any showmanship points garnered with the animal will be forfeited.
 Once proof of registration is provided on animals dropped from the program, the animal may be re-nominated for the BEST program and start collecting points; however, no points accumulated prior to providing proof of registration will transfer.
 The BEST committee reserves the right to evaluate all breed steers and heifers for breed standards.